boraozarslan/Game-Box-Online/README.md

 _Simple AI_

 In the game's single-player mode, programmatically generated enemies which spawn in random places on the map attack toward the player.
 They also have the ability to hurt each other.

+_Simple Fog of War_

+There is the preliminary workings of a fog of war - a safe area of the map where the players do not take damage over time.
+Currently, a shrinking circle is spawned on the map.
+In the future, damage to players outside of the circle can be added.